 Select Wines

-The 2015 Monticelli Brothers Cabernet Sauvignon is a blend of vineyards from St. Helena and Coombsville.
+The 2015 Monticelli Brothers Massimo Cabernet Sauvignon is a blend of vineyards from St. Helena and Coombsville.
 This wine has plenty going on in the bouquet with aromas of plum and dark cherry and as the wine breathes, sweet dessert spices including vanilla, a hint of cedar plank and a blood orange nuance.
 Highly aromatic; it keeps evolving nicely over time.
-The palate has very good acidity, showing a mouthwatering brightness accompanied by firm but not overly gripping tannins.
+The palate offers an energetic acidity, showing a mouthwatering brightness accompanied by firm but not overly gripping tannins.

 An extremely unique offering for a Napa Valley based producer is their Sagrantino; this Italian variety is indigenous to Umbria.
 2018 was their first ever vintage of this wine.

 For many years the brothers sourced their Sangiovese from the Russian River, on a property owned by GALLO.
 GALLO planted 10 different clones of Sangiovese including one of their grandfather’s clones brought to the U.S. when he immigrated.
 At one point the rows of all the other clones were removed leaving just four rows of their grandfather’s Sangiovese.
 But eventually these rows were also removed and as of latest update to this review, Monticelli Brothers no longer produces wines from this variety.
 The 2003 Mario Sangiovese is made in an Italian style.
 True to the Italian way of making this wine it is 100% varietal.
-It has bright fruit, lively acidity and very fruit driven aromas.
-Notes of red cherry with an assortment of spices are found on the mid palate; the finish is very smooth.
+It has bright fruit, lively acidity and very much red-fruit driven aromas.
+The palate features flavors of red cherry accompanied by an assortment of spices; the finish is very smooth.
+Easy drinking and ready to be enjoyed with your choice of pizza or pasta.

-Out of more than 1,200 Napa commercial wine producers we have visited and tasted with on this project we have run into only a non-vintage red wine a handful of times (we are not counting non-vintage sweet Port-style wine); it is very rare to find this type of wine in Napa.
+Out of more than 1,200 Napa commercial wine producers we have visited and tasted with on this project we have run into only a non-vintage dry red wine a handful of times; it is very rare to find this type of wine in Napa Valley.
 This is the wine that both Massimo and Mario would drink while “making” wine in the cellar.
 They determined (correctly) that since it was something they enjoyed (even while working), why not bottle it commercially.
-Little did they know how popular of a wine it would become as now it is their best seller.
+Little did they know how popular of a wine it would become as now it is their best selling bottle.

 After tasting it, we can see why.
-By bottling a modified Solera style non-vintage wine, you combine the characteristics that aging brings to the wine as well as additional fruit from the younger “juice”.
-They strive for consistency with this wine always using the same oak program from year to year as well as 50% of the wine left in barrel always carries over to the next year’s vintage.
-This wine is called Rolando Rosso, named after a great uncle.
-It is a blend of Cabernet Sauvignon, Syrah and Merlot.
-We tried the current release; the aromas are floral, and hints of violet are intermingled with very ripe fruit.
-The palate is juicy ready to drink now, and the mouth feel is smooth and velvety with appealing fruit flavors.
+By bottling a modified Solera style non-vintage wine, aged characteristics are combined from the older wine with the liveliness from the younger wine.
+They strive for consistency with this wine always using the same oak program from year to year.
+In addition, 50% of the wine left in barrel always carries over to the next year’s vintage.
+Rolando Rosso is named after their great uncle.
+It is a Cabernet Sauvignon based blend with smaller amounts of Syrah and Merlot.

-For one vintage only (2003), they produced a rich dessert wine called Lito Vin Santo (which was their mother’s favorite wine).
+For one vintage only (2003), they produced a rich dessert wine called Lito Vin Santo, named in homage to their mother’s favorite wine.
 The grapes for this wine are harvested late and are laid out on mats to dehydrate.
 They were then pressed off creating resulting juice that is very rich and concentrated in flavor.
-Fermentation and aging then takes place in sealed oak barrels.
-After 3-5 years of aging the clear wine is removed from the cloudy lees and other yeast material.
+Subsequent fermentation and aging takes place in sealed oak barrels.
+After 3-5 years of aging the clear wine is removed from the cloudy lees.
 The “mother yeast” is always left in the remaining barrels which are then filled with the current years vintage.

 Historically this same yeast has been used in their family for this type of wine since the 1950s.
-Some interesting varieties are used to make this wine including Muscat Canelli, Malvasia Bianca, followed by Sangiovese, Aleatico and very small amounts of Brachetto, Semillon and Trousseau.
-The 2003 is a pleasant wine (residual sugar only 2% with a relatively low alcohol content) with a honey profile on the nose which also shows as flavor on the palate.
+Some unusual varieties are used to make this wine including primarily Muscat Canelli and Malvasia Bianca, with smaller amounts of Sangiovese, Aleatico and dollops of Brachetto, Sémillon and Trousseau.
+The 2003 Lito Vin Santo is a pleasant wine featuring about 2% residual sugar and a relatively low alcohol content.
+There is a honey profile on the nose which also shows as flavor on the palate.
 We also noted apricot, crème Brule, a toasted nuttiness and a slight baking spice to the finish.

 —

-Their focus of distribution is within restaurants; one can find them locally on the wine list at Don Giovanni’s in Napa (where sometimes one can find Massimo hanging out at the bar) and the Rutherford Grill.
+Their focus of distribution is within restaurants; one can find them locally on the wine list at Don Giovanni’s in Napa, where sometimes one can find Massimo hanging out at the bar, and the Rutherford Grill.
 The have select distribution in New York and Florida.
 The wines are priced extremely well for the quality.
-They also sell direct to consumer and have a wine club, appropriately called, ‘the brotherhood’.
+They also sell direct to consumer through their website and have a wine club, appropriately called, ‘the brotherhood’.
 For more information and to join their mailing list, visit: www.monticellibros.com

 Where is the winery located?
 Really want to try your vin Santo after trying it in Italy for the first time 2 years ago.